The legend of King Arthur, Camelot, and the Knights of the Round Table have been heavily influenced by Greek mythology.

-The Trojan war is similar in that the beautiful Helen happened to be the object of desire.
+The Trojan war is similar in that the beautiful Helen happened to be the object of a man’s desire.

 In the Trojan war, King Menalaus wanted his wife Helen back, so he went to war with his followers and laid siege against the city of Troy.

 These were the Dark Ages so I’m assume that some of the stuff which happened during this mysterious age had to be opposite one another.

 3. Transforming appearances to sleep with a beautiful woman

 When the Duke of Cornwall left the castle to take part in the battle, Uther magically entered the castle to see the beautiful Igraine.

 He entered the castle by riding his horse on the sea of fog.
-It reminds me a little bit of Pegasus, the flying winged horse from Greek mythology.
-There aren’t too many stories out there with a horse capable of riding through the air.
+It reminds me a little bit of Pegasus, the flying winged horse well known in Greek mythology.

 Igraine thought she had slept with her real husband since Uther looked exactly like him.